jemmy512/book-notes/Linux/linux-kernel-mem.md

   error = page_cache_read(file, offset, vmf->gfp_mask);
 }

+/* This adds the requested page to the page cache if it isn't already there,
-static int page_cache_read(struct file *file, pgoff_t offset, gfp_t gfp_mask)
+ * and schedules an I/O to read in its contents from disk. */ static int page_cache_read(struct file *file, pgoff_t offset, gfp_t gfp_mask)
 {
   struct address_space *mapping = file->f_mapping;